Newfoundland and Labrador Biosphere

 The taiga generally lies to the south of the tundra and is typified by very low winter temperatures, a longer growing season than the tundra, and more precipitation in the form of rain and snow.
 The soils are generally acidic and lack in important nutrients such as nitrogen and phosphorus.
 This biome is dominated by coniferous trees, especially balsam fir and black spruce, with white birch, trembling aspen and mountain ash being the commonest deciduous trees.
 The characteristic animals of this biome include moose (the biome is sometimes called the spruce-moose biome), black bear, Canada lynx, red fox, pine marten, short-tailed weasel, and mink.
 Beaver, muskrat, and river otter abound in the numerous rivers, lakes and ponds.
 There are also large expanses of wetlands, especially bogs and fens in this biome.

 Northern Labrador is a typical part of the tundra.
 Southern Labrador is an example of the taiga.
 The island of Newfoundland is not typical of either as it does not possess many of the animals and plants found in other areas of North America.
 This is due to the glaciers which covered the island during the last ice age until about 10,000 years ago.
 Since the island emerged from the ice age basically devoid of plant and animal life it had to be recolonized from the adjacent mainland.
 The predominantly westerly winds blew lichen and moss spores onto the island, and maybe even light seeds.
 But not all plants made the journey and so the island has fewer plants than adjacent mainland areas.
 Flying insects and birds came across, as could swimming animals (beaver, muskrat, otter) and some other animals crossed the sea ice that forms between the island and the mainland during winter.
 Only freshwater fish capable of surviving in seawater managed to swim to the island.
-No hibernating animals crossed (i.e. chipmunks, frogs, snakes etc.) The native mammals are few in number; while Labrador has some 42 native mammals, the island of Newfoundland is home to only fourteen!
-There are no snakes, raccoons, skunks or porcupines.
+No hibernating animals crossed (i.e. chipmunks, frogs etc.) The native mammals are few in number; while Labrador has some 42 native mammals, the island of Newfoundland is home to only fourteen.
+There are no raccoons, skunks or porcupines on the island.
+However, although snakes are not native to the island, since at least 2009 according to a CBC news report, they have been found breeding in western Newfoundland.

 The Island of Newfoundland